SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 ### When running HTML5Setup.sh you see: "fatal: not a git repository (or any of the parent directories): .git"

+_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3552c51f1a81aeb94f4bf1de5a347986bd5e3ca1) - update to the latest version of the fork avoid this issue_

-The HTML5Setup.sh script in the above branches used to do a git checkout/restore to ensure the engine files were in a clean state before applying a patch, hence it didn't work if you downloaded a ZIP.
+The HTML5Setup.sh script used to do a git checkout/restore to ensure the engine files were in a clean state before applying a patch, hence it didn't work if you downloaded a ZIP.
 However, I changed the HTML5Setup.sh to no longer require a git repository so if you have an older version of the code just do a new clone or ZIP download and you shouldn't run into this problem any more.

 ### When running HTML5Setup.sh you see: "zlib-1.2.8.tar.gz: Cannot open: No such file or directory"